If you order blackened chicken when you dine out, you’ll love cooking this Blackened Chicken Tenders recipe at home.

-Looking at my frequent contributor, Holly Clegg’s recipe for Blackened Chicken Tenders from her Gulf Coast Favorites cookbook, I have to laugh.
-My family has a deep dark secret about any sort of chicken recipe, whether it’s blackened chicken, grilled chicken tenders, baked chicken tenders, or even fast food chicken nuggets.
+You see, my family has a deep dark secret about any sort of chicken recipe, whether it’s grilled chicken tenders, baked chicken tenders, or even my homemade chicken nuggets.

 My son, Nathan doesn’t eat chicken – hates it!
-So when I cook up something like a blackened chicken tender recipe for dinner, I have to serve Nathan leftovers.
+So when I cook up something like blackened chicken for dinner, I have to serve Nathan something else.

 Blackened Chicken Tenders – a New Orleans tradition!

-Born out of Chef Paul Prudhomme’s New Orleans restaurant, the cooking method has since become a favorite prepared worldwide.
+Born out of Chef Paul Prudhomme’s New Orleans restaurant, then blackened chicken cooking method has since become a favorite prepared worldwide.

 And because of the crispy crust of seasonings that forms when searing in the juices of a blackened dish, the cooking method is a perfect way to eat low fat, diabetic-friendly meals without missing any flavor!